wang2lang/no-layout-sass/README.md

 * display: flex, +flex  //defines a flex container, it is a block element itself and enables a flex context for all its direct children.

-* display: flex, +flex  //defines a flex container, it is a inline element itself and enables a flex context for all its direct children.
+* display: inline-flex, +inline-flex  //defines a flex container, it is a inline element itself and enables a flex context for all its direct children.

 * flex-direction: value,  +flex-direction(row | row-reverse | column | column-reverse)  //This establishes the main-axis, thus defining the direction which flex items are placed in the flex container.
 Flexbox is (aside from optional wrapping) a single-direction layout concept.
 Think of flex items as primarily laying out either in horizontal rows or vertical columns.

 * flex-wrap: value, +flex-wrap(nowrap | wrap | wrap-reverse)  //By default, flex items will all try to fit onto one line.
 You can change that and allow the items to wrap as needed with this property.
 Direction also plays a role here, determining the direction new lines are stacked in.

-* flex-flow: value, +flex-flow(<flex-direction> || <flex-wrap>) //This is a shorthand flex-direction and flex-wrap properties, which together define the flex container's main and cross axes.
+* flex-flow: value, +flex-flow(flex-direction || flex-wrap) //This is a shorthand flex-direction and flex-wrap properties, which together define the flex container's main and cross axes.
 Default is row nowrap.

 * justify-content: value, +justify-content(flex-start | flex-end | center | space-between | space-arround)  //This defines the alignment along the main axis.
 It helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 It also exerts some control over the alignment of items when they overflow the line.